Troubleshooting the Mercedes-Benz

 to the 5 port switchover valve.
 In the ACC manual this device is known as #12.

-Ports 10 and 9 both go to the fresh air/recirculating flap underneath the heater case.
-Unplug each
+Ports 10 and 9 both go to the fresh

-in turn and connect to the vacuum pump.
+connect to the vacuum pump.
 See if they both hold vacuum.
-They
+They should.
+It is a

-should.
-It is a 2 stage element, meaning that one pipe is for a short stroke
+2 stage element, meaning that one pipe is for a short stroke and the other pipe

-and the other pipe is for the long stroke.
+is for the long stroke.

-Port 8 has a middle green / white pipe which
+Port 8 has a middle green / white pipe which goes

-if it holds vacuum.
+holds vacuum.
 It should.

 Ports 7 and 6, on the right side of the #12